A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Introduction

 We formulate and analyse an abstract finite element discretisation based on a Galerkin ansatz with perturbations of the bilinear forms.
 Under assumptions on the approximation of geometry and the approximation of function spaces by abstract finite element spaces optimal order error bounds are proved.
-Evolving finite element spaces for bulk and surfaces are constructed.
-These are based on evolving Lagrange isoparametric finite elements.
+Then we construct realisations of this abstract setting in the context of partial differential equations on evolving domains.
+This is achieved by means of the construction of evolving finite element spaces on evolving triangulations of time dependent surfaces and bulk domains from first principals.
+We give a concrete realisation of these spaces based on evolving Lagrange isoparametric finite elements.

-This approach is applied to three model problems: a linear parabolic problem on an evolving compact $n$-dimensional surface embedded in $\R^{n+1}$, a linear parabolic problem in an evolving, bounded bulk domain in $\R^{n+1}$ and a linear parabolic problem coupling problems in an evolving, bounded bulk domain in $\R^{n+1}$ to a problem on its boundary.
+This approach is applied to three model problems: a linear parabolic problem in an evolving, bounded bulk domain in $\R^{n+1}$, a linear parabolic problem on an evolving compact $n$-dimensional surface embedded in $\R^{n+1}$ and a linear parabolic problem coupling problems in an evolving, bounded bulk domain in $\R^{n+1}$ to a problem on its boundary.
 In each case, we assume that the evolution of the problem domain is prescribed.
-The abstract approach is applicable to other situations including dynamic boundary conditions \citep{KovLub16}.
+The abstract approach is applicable to other situations including nonlinear equations, coupled equations and problems with dynamic boundary conditions.